 To provide for expected credit losses in wholesale and certain consumer lending-related commitments, an allowance for credit losses on lending-related commitments is maintained.
-Refer to Note 13 for further information regarding the allowance for credit losses on lending-related commitments, including the impact of the Firm's adoption of CECL accounting guidance on January 1, 2020.
-The following table summarizes the contractual amounts and carrying values of off-balance sheet lending-related financial instruments, guarantees and other commitments at December 31, 2020 and 2019.
+Refer to Note 13 for further information regarding the allowance for credit losses on lending-related commitments.
+The following table summarizes the contractual amounts and carrying values of off-balance sheet lending-related financial instruments, guarantees and other commitments at December 31, 2021 and 2020.
 The amounts in the table below for credit card and home equity lending-related commitments represent the total available credit for these products.
 The Firm has not experienced, and does not anticipate, that all available lines of credit for these products will be utilized at the same time.
 The Firm can reduce or cancel credit card lines of credit by providing the borrower notice or, in some cases as permitted by law, without notice.
 In addition, the Firm typically closes credit card lines when the borrower is 60 days or more past due.
 The Firm may reduce or close HELOCs when there are significant decreases in the value of the underlying property, or when there has been a demonstrable decline in the creditworthiness of the borrower.